DaniRey/fpmortals/manuscript/complete.md

 and typeclass derivation, combined with algebra / module design from the previous chapter.

 In our `drone-dynamic-agents` application, we must communicate with Drone and Google Cloud using JSON over REST.
 Both services use [OAuth2](https://tools.ietf.org/html/rfc6749) for authentication.
-There are many ways to interpret OAuth2, but we will focus on the version that works for Google Cloud (the Drone version is even simpler).
+Although there are many ways to interpret OAuth2, we'll focus on the version that works for Google Cloud (the Drone version is even simpler).

 ### Description